Skip to main content

 .build();

-model.generate("Tell me a joke about Java");
+model.chat("Tell me a joke about Java");

 The attributes map allows passing information between the onRequest, onResponse, and onError methods of the same ChatModelListener, as well as between multiple ChatModelListeners.